All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Teens need agency.
 Involving your teenager in treatment decisions, letting them ask questions, and respecting their feelings about medication builds buy-in.
 Teens who feel ownership over their treatment are more likely to be adherent and engaged.

-• Long-term planning is essential.
+• Long-term planning is important.
 Discuss with your physician what happens after the initial treatment period.
 Will your teen continue medication through college?
 Will there be a tapering strategy?
 Having a long-term framework reduces anxiety and sets realistic expectations.

 Frequently Asked Questions